 When will EBB be available?

-GCI will offer the new Emergency Broadband Benefit beginning in mid-to-late May 2021.
+GCI will offer the new Emergency Broadband Benefit beginning May 12, 2021.

 Who is eligible?